 For any online brand or retailer, choose between selling on Google or selling on Amazon can be a daunting task.

 While Google has historically been considered the digital advertising giant, times are changing.
-Amazon has been ramping up its efforts over the past year and is starting to carve out more of a place in the market.
+Amazon has been ramping up its efforts over the past year.

 This article offers some basics about Google and Amazon’s offerings for ecommerce advertising, comparing Google Shopping and Amazon Sponsored Products.
 We also have tips to help brands determine the right platform them.

 Google vs Amazon, or, Goliath vs a Growing David

 For a long time, Google was the undisputed champion of all things internet.
 And in some respects, not much has changed.
 Even in 2019, more than 20 years after a pair of Stanford students developed Google as a Ph.D. project, Alexa ranks the search engine as the world’s number one website.